e-n-f/piano-diary/README.md

 I am trying to get decent at reading music, but mostly I play from the chord names and how I know the melody should sound

-I was taking pictures of early chord diagrams at the library July 2, 2014.
+An hour and a half at the library counting songs with chord names and/or symbols to get a sense of the evolution of "fake book" notation